Margaret Harkness: Author

 In 1888 she wrote her novel Out of Work included descriptions of what happened in Trafalgar Square on 13 November 1887.
 On that day actions by the police to control a demonstration by the unemployed resulted in injuries, one death, and many arrests.
 One of the arrests was of the socialist John Burns who she would later work with, together with Tom Mann and Henry Hyde Champion, editor of the socialist paper Justice.
 The novel Captain Lobe followed in 1889.
-This was later reprinted as "In Darkest London" She put her politics into action during the London Dock Strike that year when she is thought to have influenced Cardinal Manning who successfully interceded in the dispute.
+This was later republished as In Darkest London.
+She put her politics into action during the London Dock Strike that year when she is thought to have influenced Cardinal Manning who successfully interceded in the dispute.

 In 1905 she published George Eastmont: Wanderer about her life during the 1889 Docks strike when she was briefly a member of the Social Democratic Federation.
 She described the conditions of the poor in London but she did not make it clear about her contact with Bishop Manning although the book was dedicated to him.

 Her book In Darkest London documents poverty in the East End and the Salvation Army's approach to the problem.
 She wrote a book about Indian life which was published as Glimpses of Hidden India in 1907 and as Indian Snapshots in 1912.

 At the end of her life, she lived in France and then Italy.
 Her last work A Curate's Promise: a Story of Three Weeks was published in 1921 and she died in Florence in 1923.